dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 ## Writing a basic form

 The new Razor Pages features are designed to make common patterns used with web browsers easy.
-Consider a page that implements a basic 'contact us' form for the `Contact` model:
+Consider a page that implements a basic "contact us" form for the `Contact` model:

 For the examples in this document, the `DbContext` is initialized in the *Startup.cs* file.